oVirt/ovirt-site/source/feature/direct-lun.html.md

 This object will be called a **vDisk**.

-An hdisk represents the time evolution of a VM disk and extra Engine data.
+An vDisk represents the time evolution of a VM disk and extra Engine data.

 It's started from a *single* block device returned by getDeviceList (or equivalent function).

+Creating a new entity from the same block device should result in the [same](#Notes) vDisk entity.

-Creating a new entity from the same block device should result in the same hDisk entity.
-(Revise it: still an open question.)
+Creating a new entity from the same block device should result in the ((same)) vDisk entity.

 Successive snapshots creates new (time stamp, image UID) entries.